Mangar Bani: Number of scattered sites

 Mangar Bani is spread across 5000 ha only and it is surrounded by several hundred times larger forested Aravali range.
-In June 2021, a 3-day survey identified several scattered neolithic sites within Mangar Bani alone.
+In June 2021, a 3-day survey identified several scattered Neolithic sites within Mangar Bani alone.
 As of July 2021, Haryana Archaeological dept had plan to survey the entire Mangar Bani.

-Similar group of 43 paleolithic sites with microliths tools and rock art was found on an axis from Ankhir (a village 17 km east of Mangar Bani) in south to north along Anangpur-Angnpur Dam-Surajkund-Tughlaqabad.
+Similar group of 43 Paleolithic sites with microliths tools and rock art was found on an axis from Ankhir (a village 17 km east of Mangar Bani) in south to north along Anangpur-Angnpur Dam-Surajkund-Tughlaqabad.
 These sites are on the 'Tughlaqabad-Surajkund Road' and south of 'Surajkund-Faridabad Road', on Anangpur hills, and on Ankhir hill, and on the road embracing the low ridge from Faridabad (Ankhir) to Surajkund.
 From a study of the prehistoric findings along the ridges of Surajkund reservoir, Anagpur Dam, and around Delhi and adjoining parts of Haryana, it has been inferred that the southern hilly area of Delhi and Haryana was environmentally suited for pre-historic man to settle here.

 Findings

 Middle Paleolithic era: Stone tools factory

-In the midst of the Mangar bani forest in the high hills area, the archeologists also discovered some tools that belong to the Palaeothic period.
-Stone age tools are found in various outdoor locations and rock shelters.
+In the midst of the Mangar bani forest in the high hills area, the archeologists also discovered some tools that belong to the Paleolithic period.
+Stone Age tools are found in various outdoor locations and rock shelters.